dogerish/st/docs/class/async.md

 Asynchronously fetches the data for this object and then updates [`this._full`](#_full).
 Must be overridden by child classes or else it will simply throw a [NoOverrideError](../utils/errors/nooverrideerror.md).
 #### Return: [STAsync](async.md)
 Returns `this`.
+#### Errors
+Should throw an instance of [NotFoundError](../utils/errors/notfounderror.md) if whatever this is representing isn't found.

 ### set
 ```js